Swami Sharnanandji: Publications: Books and Discourses Audio

 All of Swami Sharnanandji's discourses have been published in the form of a series of books called Sant Vani—vol. 1-8.
 These books deal with the art of living a spiritual life.
 In addition, Swamiji dictated several of his books in the form of philosophical essays to his foremost disciple, Param-Vidu i Devaki ji, who, in her pre-sann’yasa days, was an eminent professor of psychology.
 In addition, Devakiji also compiled and coordinated the publication of Swamiji's discourses and other books.
 All of Swami Sharnanandji's books are currently available in Hindi language.
 The English & Gujrati translation of his books has also begun. below is a list of these books under references.
 Almost all of his discourses are also available in audio format.

+A Divine compilation of all HINDI books in 10 Volumes: